-(1) Includes amounts earned but deferred at the election of the named executive officer, such as salary deferrals under our 401(k) Plan established under Section 401(k) of the Code.

-- (3) Non-equity incentive plan compensation is based on individual performance in the achievement of corporate objectives.
+- Includes amounts earned but deferred at the election of the named executive officer, such as salary deferrals under our 401(k) Plan established under Section 401(k) of the Code. - (2) Reference Note 13 "Stock award plans" in the notes to our financial statements for the period ended December 31, 2011, included in Part IV, Item 15 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2011 filed with the SEC on March 15, 2012, which identifies the assumptions made in the valuation of option awards in accordance with ASC 718. - (3) Non-equity incentive plan compensation is based on individual performance in the achievement of corporate objectives.
 Performance is compared to these objectives annually.
-Upon receipt of the Complete Response letter from the FDA in January 2011, the Compensation Committee determined that it was appropriate to accept a recommendation from management that all 2010 earned bonuses, including those of named executive officers, not be accrued or paid.
+For 2011, the amounts represent what was earned by each of the named executive officers for the year which was paid in March 2012 in addition to retention payments paid in 2011.
+For 2010, upon receipt of the Complete Response letter from the FDA in January 2011, the Compensation Committee determined that it was appropriate to accept a recommendation from management that all 2010 earned bonuses, including those of named executive officers, not be accrued or paid.
 Accordingly, there is no non-equity incentive plan compensation reflected for 2010. - (4) Amounts include employer contributions credited under our 401(k) Plan and the incremental cost of perquisites received by the named executive officers.
-Under the 401(k) Plan, which is open to substantially all of our employees, we make matching contributions based on each participant's voluntary salary deferrals, subject to plan and limits of the Code. - (5) Includes \$8,075 in medical benefits. - (6) Includes \$14,008 in auto allowance, \$8,747 in medical benefits, \$650 in airline club membership fees and \$4,607 in contributions under the 401(k) Plan. - (7) Includes \$15,600 in auto allowance, \$3,572 in medical benefits and \$4,851 in contributions under the 401(k) Plan.
+Under the 401(k) Plan, which is open to substantially all of our employees, we make matching contributions based on each participant's voluntary salary deferrals, subject to the provisions of the 401(k) Plan and limits of the Code. - (5) Includes \$2,654 in medical benefits. - (6) Includes \$12,000 in auto allowance, \$9,291 in medical benefits, and \$4,430 in contributions under the 401(k) Plan. - (7) Includes \$15,600 in auto allowance, \$3,227 in medical benefits, \$750 in airline club membership fees and \$4,851 in contributions under the 401(k) Plan. - (8) Includes \$12,000 in auto allowance, \$7,795 in medical benefits, \$1,225 in airline club membership fees and \$4,523 in contributions under the 401(k) Plan.